 Direct Stream Digital, also known as DSD format - this format is not new as many people think, it is as old as digital but it wasn't used for consumer audio or home audio - before.
 It became very popular after 2010 and continues to make its way into our homes.
 It is VERY different than our well known PCM format as found in our CD files, MP3, FLAC or WAV - AIFF.
 It encodes the music in the data stream differently, looks different and sounds different.
 It is the format in which the SACD discs were recorded and a format in which the analog master tapes were backed up by record companies.
-It is currently the format in which the master recordings are made in record industry.
+It is currently the format in which sometimes the session recordings are made in record industry.

-In Pacific DAC - we use AUTOSENSING and automatic switch from DSD to PCM and back.
-User doesn't need to do anything, just enjoy.
+In Amber-3 DAC - we use AUTOSENSING and automatic switch from DSD to PCM and back.
+Used doesn't need to do anything just enjoy.

-Pacific DAC will automatically recognize and switch all DSD speed rates from normal 64 SACD format to 2x (128x) and quad 256x format or 512x shall you need it.
+Amber -3 DAC will automatically recognise and switch all DSD speed rates from normal 64 SACD format to 2x (128x) and quad 256x format (with special software only ) .
+512 is supported only with the use of very good and fast streamers that are very rare but our DAC will play it.